BHP: BHP Billiton

-In August 2010, BHP Billiton made a hostile takeover bid worth US$40 billion for PotashCorp.
+In August 2010, BHP Billiton made a hostile takeover bid worth for PotashCorp.
 The bid came after BHP's first bid, made on 17 August, was rejected as being undervalued.
 This acquisition marked a major strategic move by BHP outside hard commodities and commenced the diversification of its business away from resources with high exposure to carbon price risk, like coal, petroleum and iron ore.
 The takeover bid was opposed by the Government of Saskatchewan under Premier Brad Wall.
 On 3 November, Canadian Industry Minister Tony Clement announced the preliminary rejection of the deal under the Investment Canada Act, giving BHP Billiton 30 days to refine their deal before a final decision was made; BHP withdrew its offer on 14 November 2010.
 Canada's decision to block the deal was generally viewed as surprising by the global investment community.

 On 22 February 2011, BHP Billiton announced that it had paid $4.75 billion in cash to Chesapeake Energy for its Fayetteville shale assets, which include 487000 acre of mineral rights leases and 420 mi of pipeline located in north central Arkansas.
-The wells on the mineral leases are currently producing about 415 million cubic feet of natural gas per day.
+The wells on the mineral leases are currently producing about 415 e6ft3 of natural gas per day.
 BHP Billiton planned to spend $800 million to $1 billion a year over 10 years to develop the field and triple production.

-On 14 July 2011, BHP Billiton announced that it would acquire Petrohawk Energy of the United States for approximately $12.1 billion in cash, considerably expanding its shale natural gas resources in an offer of $US38.75 per share.
+On 14 July 2011, BHP Billiton announced it would acquire Petrohawk Energy of the United States for approximately $12.1 billion in cash, considerably expanding its shale natural gas resources in an offer of $US38.75 per share.